leonitousconforti/leonitousconforti/README.md

 - 🌱 I’m currently learning typescript + effect-ts + react
 - 💞️ I’m looking to collaborate on a full stack web application that promotes and ennables trading of in-game items for the mobile game TinyTower
 - ⭐ My favorite project I've worked on was only-in-dreams
-- 🏗️ I'm mostly building at [git.ltgk.net](https://git.ltgk.net/explore) nowadays
+- 🏗️ I'm mostly building at [git.ltgk.net](https://git.ltgk.net/explore) nowadays (personal gitlab instance)
 - 📫 You can reach me at leo@leoconforti.us or confo014@umn.edu

 <!---